Gabro1901/finlens/README.md

 ---

 ## Overview
 **FinLens** is a modern, full-stack AI financial platform designed to automate the generation of institutional-grade equity research reports.
-By aggregating data across multiple financial dimensions and piping it into advanced LLMs (like DeepSeek and OpenAI), FinLens produces comprehensive, unbiased financial reports in seconds.
+By aggregating data across multiple financial dimensions and piping it into AI, FinLens produces comprehensive, unbiased financial reports in seconds.

 ## Open Source & Data Sources
 FinLens is completely **open source** and built to democratize access to institutional-level financial analysis.
-It intentionally relies **exclusively on free, public data sources** so anyone can run it without paying for expensive enterprise financial APIs (like Bloomberg or Capital IQ).
+It intentionally relies **exclusively on free, public data sources** so anyone can run it without paying for expensive enterprise financial APIs.

 Data is sourced dynamically from:
 - **SEC EDGAR API**: Corporate filings (10-K, 10-Q, 8-K) and insider trading records.